Contractibility of manifolds by means of stochastic flows: Introduction

-The aim of the present note is to show that the proof of Theorem~4.1 in~\cite{XMLi:PTRF:1994} contains a surprisingly stronger result about topological structure of $\Mman$: in fact \myemph{all}(!) of its homotopy groups $\pi_n\Mman$ vanish, so $\Mman$ is even \myemph{contractible}.
+The aim of the present paper is to show that the method of proof of Theorem~4.1 in~\cite{XMLi:PTRF:1994} allows to establish an essentially stronger result about topological structure of $\Mman$: namely that all the homotopy groups $\pi_n\Mman$ vanish, so $\Mman$ is \myemph{contractible}, see Theorem~\ref{th:M_is_contractible1} below.

-In particular, the stochastically-geometric assumptions on $h$-Brownian motion in Corollaries~4.2 and 4.3 of Xue-Mei Li's paper~\cite{XMLi:PTRF:1994} also imply contractibility of $\Mman$.

-Since the main result of our paper is essentially topological, we want to draw attention of the corresponding audience and so preserve more detailed notation than usually used in stochastic theory.

-Till the end of this section we will discuss the SDE corresponding to our flows.
-The main result will be formulated and proven in Section~\ref{sect:main_result}.